dkunkler/LabelMaker/README.md

 Clone or download the label-maker.rb script.
 Edit `label-maker.rb`

-configure the LABELS names and colors you want to inject into a repo
-Save it
+[TODO]
+* Update syntax to note write source repo labels into a yaml file
+* Update syntax for reading yaml file into target repo labels

 From your shell, navigate to the label-maker.rb directory